Where is endometriosis found in the body?

 What treats it?

-Hysterectomy, pregnancy, and medical/natural menopause don’t treat endometriosis.
-(In some instances, a hysterectomy can help people if their pain is actually because of problems originating in their uterus, such as adenomyosis.
-The role of a hysterectomy is on a case by case basis that would need to be discussed in depth with an experienced endometriosis surgeon – not just any gynecologist.)
+Hysterectomy and pregnancy don’t treat endometriosis.
+In some instances, a hysterectomy can help people if their pain is actually because of problems originating in their uterus, such as adenomyosis.
+The role of a hysterectomy is on a case-by-case basis that would need to be discussed in depth with an experienced endometriosis surgeon – not just any gynecologist.

 Endometriosis has no cure, but there’s hope that things can improve for you, even though that can definitely feel impossible at times.
-Even without excision, some people are able to reduce their symptoms by changing their diet and lifestyle, learning to manage stress, treating co-conditions, or doing Traditional Chinese Medicine (such as acupuncture or Chinese herbs).
-It can take time and trial and error to figure out what works for you, as well as addressing both physical and mental health, but hopefully you will find ways to improve your quality of life and get out of survival mode.
+Even without excision, some people are able to reduce their symptoms by changing their diet and lifestyle, learning to manage stress, treating co-conditions, doing acupuncture, etc. It can take time and trial and error to improve your quality of life.

 For More Information